Gwininfo/zero_day/README.md

 my first project on git
 # body
-  this is to create and setup my  Git and GitHub account I hsve also created my <emp>first repository
+  this is to create and setup my  Git and GitHub account I have also created my <emp>first repository